RUB: Evaluating Residual Knowledge in Unlearned Models: Related Work

-\textbf{Attacks to MUL.} Since unlearning targets privacy-sensitive or security-critical data, it is inherently vulnerable to adversarial attacks, as evidenced by prior research on malicious attempts against MUL.
+\textbf{Attacks to MUL.} Machine unlearning is inherently vulnerable to adversarial attacks, as evidenced by prior research on malicious attempts against MUL.
 For instance, adversarial text prompts and Concept Inversion attacks are particularly investigated to undermine DMs for content erasure~\citep{zhang2025generate,tsai2023ring,han2024probing,pham2023circumventing}.
-Targeting more generic unlearning scenarios, \cite{qian2023towards} examines the possibility of injecting small, targeted noise into forget samples within the forget set.
-This manipulation leads the unlearned model to fail in classification tasks. \cite{liu2024backdoor} induces backdoor behavior in a model through the standard MUL process with selected data. \cite{thudi2022necessity,zhangverification} examine how attackers can deceive others into believing the MUL process has been completed when, in reality, the model has not forgotten the specified samples, or the unlearning process was never carried out.
-They leverage techniques from Data Ordering Attacks\citep{shumailov2021manipulating} to falsify Proof-of-Unlearning (PoUL), with the intent of either enhancing model performance or reducing computational costs.
+Targeting more generic unlearning scenarios, \cite{qian2023towards} injects targeted noise into forget samples, leading the unlearned model to fail in classification tasks. \cite{liu2024backdoor} induces backdoor behavior in a model through the standard MUL process with selected data. \cite{thudi2022necessity,zhangverification} leverage techniques from Data Ordering Attacks\citep{shumailov2021manipulating} to falsify Proof-of-Unlearning (PoUL), with the intent of either enhancing model performance or reducing computational costs.